pivorodrigues/devopstips/devops-essentials.md

   - **Self-documenting** - With IaC, changes to infrastructure document themselves to a degree.
 The way a server is configured can be viewed in source control, rather than being a matter of who logged in to the server and did something.

   - **Simplify the complexity** - Complex infrastructure can be stood up quickly once they are defined as code.
 A group of several interdependent servers can be provisioned on demand.

+#

+**Configuration Management**

+- _What is Configuration Management?_

+  - **Configuration Management:** maintaining and changing the state of pieces of infrastructure in a consistent, maintainable, and stable way.

+  - Changes always need to happen -  configuration management is about doing them in a maintainable way.

+  - Configuration management allows you to minimize **configuration drift** - the small changes that accumulate over time and make systems different from one another and harder to manage.

+  - Infrastructure as Code is very beneficial for configuration management.

+- _What does Configuration Management look like?_

+**Here is an example**

+- You need to upgrade a software package on a bunch of servers:

+  - Without good configuration management, you log into each server and perform the upgrade.
+However, this can lead to a lot of problems.
+Perhaps one server was missed due to poor documentation, or perhaps something doesn´t work while the versions are temporarily mismatched between servers, causing a lot of downtime while you do the upgrade.

+  - With good configuration management, you define the new version of the software package in a configuration file or tool and automatically roll out the change to all of the servers.

+- Configuration management is about managing your configuration somewhere outside of the servers themselves

+- _Why do configuration management?_

+  - **Save time** - It takes less time to change the configuration.

+  - **Insight** - With good configuration management, you can know about the state of all pieces of a large and complex infrastructure.

+  - **Maintainability** - A more maintainable infrastructure is easier to change in a stable way.

+  - **Less configuration drift** - It is easier to keep a standard configuration across a multitude of hosts.